 So let’s measure first 2.5 cm or 1 inch from the top of the right panel; make sure to start measuring from the top of the hypotenuse as indicated on-screen.
 We’ll again measure two different points to align our tape measure.

 When the tape measure is nicely aligned on our two points, we place a mark every 7 cm or 2.76 inches.
 These are the four points that will be used to add the dowels to.

 We now do the same on the top side of the left panel.

 2.6.
 Drill the dowel holes

 We mounted our number 10 wood drill bit as this size is just a little wider than the diameter of our dowels.
-You can easily check the drill bit size you need by comparing your dowel diameter, just hold them against each other and choose the drill bit that is just a little bigger in diameter.
+You can easily check the drill bit size you need by comparing your dowel diameter, holding them against each other, and choosing the drill bit that is just a little bigger.

-Take the drill and align it on the first dowel point, drill slowly as you don’t want to drill through the panel!
-Do the same for the other 3 indicated points.
+Take the drill and align it on the first dowel point; drill slowly, as you don’t want to drill through the panel!
+Then, do the same for the other 3 indicated points.

 Once it’s done, take the left panel and do the same.

 Let’s start with the right panel.
-Make sure the mosquito net sticks out a bit on all sides, after that add some glue to one half of the hole and attach the mosquito net, when it’s dry, do the other half, be careful as the glue is hot.
+Please make sure the mosquito net sticks out on all sides; after that add some glue to one half of the hole and attach the mosquito net; when it’s dry, do the other half; be careful as the glue is hot.

 Once this side is done, we let it dry and continue with the outside of the right panel.
 And finally, we will continue with the outside of the left panel.